 Credit risk is the risk that an issuer of an investment will not fulfill its obligation to the holder of the investment.
 This is measured by the assignment of a rating by a nationally recognized statistical rating organization (NRSRO).
 The System's investment policy does not provide specific requirements and limitations regarding investment ratings.
 Per GASB authoritative guidance, unless there is information to the contrary, obligations of the U.S. government or obligations explicitly guaranteed by the U.S. government are not considered to have credit risk and do not require disclosure of credit quality.
-In 2011, some of the U.S. government direct obligations were downgraded and thus U.S. government direct obligations have been added to the credit risk disclosure.
-The following tables present each applicable investment type grouped by rating as of August 31, 2018 and 2017:
+In 2011, some of the U.S. government direct obligations were downgraded and thus U.S. government direct obligations are included in the credit risk disclosure.
+The following tables present each applicable investment type grouped by rating as of August 31, 2019 and 2018: